 One major concern that has been identified is the need for a high-water boat-launching ramp in the northern portion of the lake.
-Two boat launching ramps at the southern portion of the lake, Redman Creek and Sundowner, remain open through elevation 383 Feet and 378 Feet, respectively.
-The major accesses on the northern end of the lake, Chaonia Landing, Holliday Landing and Greenville, flood at 370 Feet, 369.5 Feet and 368.5 Feet, respectively.
+Two boat launching ramps at the southern portion of the lake, Redman Creek and Sundowner, remain open through elevation 383 feet NGVD and 378 feet NGVD, respectively.
+The major accesses on the northern end of the lake, Chaonia Landing, Holliday Landing and Greenville, flood at 370 feet NGVD, 369.5 feet NGVD and 368.5 feet NGVD, respectively.
 These elevations are reached almost yearly.
 A high water boat ramp, planned for Chaonia Landing Recreation Area, if approved through the NEPA process, will allow access to the lake during high water events.